BalestraPatrick/SpotlightEffectDemo/README.md

 Developed with Xcode 4.6.3.
 Tested on iOS 6 but should work on every version with some corrections to the screen sizes and positioning.

+Special thanks to @dev_jac who helped me in the test phase.

 If you have any question contact me on Twitter, @BalestraPatrick.